 It is not easy to attract visitors to your exhibit during good times.
 Everyone will be vying for visitors’ attention.
 But fewer trade show exhibitors are willing to invest in these attractions during an economic downturn.
 But remember that these attractions are as effective as ever.
 Now is the time for you to dominate the floor as you have fewer booths trying to lure visitors.

 Recessions Increase Your Business’s Hold

 We have already discussed that many of your competitors are now vulnerable and it is your time to dominate the space.
 By taking advantage of your business’s levers you can catapult ahead of your competitors.
 You will get a good response with a small amount of force.

 For example, your most powerful levers would be your lead list and customer base.
 You can bring highly-qualified traffic to your booth by sending customized cards to your customers a few weeks before the event.

-During a recession it’s natural to hold back on spending.
+During a recession, it’s natural to hold back on spending.
 But, remember that it is during a sluggish economy that many of today’s largest companies like FedEx, IHOP, General Electric and Microsoft were launched.
-Recession is not the time to be lazy.
+A recession is not the time to be lazy.
 It is the time to take action and rise above your trade show competitors.